3r1c02/python-games/README.md

 # python-games
-In this repo, I will publish some games that I've written to learn Python
+Some games I've written in Python

 <strong>You need tkinter to run the games</strong>